WPChill/download-monitor-for-woocommerce/readme.txt

 == How does it work ==

 When configuring your WooCommerce products, you will be able to select and attach a download/file from Download Monitor.
 This will allow users to download that specific file only after they purchase the product it is linked to.
-Easy as that!

 You can read more about this extension in our [official documentation article](https://download-monitor.com/kb/).